Indonesia Finance Minister unveils plans for major tax overhaul

-JAKARTA (Reuters) - Indonesia’s finance minister on Monday laid out a government proposal for an overhaul of tax regulations, including introducing a programme to report undisclosed assets, bringing in a carbon tax and hiking the VAT rate.
+JAKARTA (Reuters) - Indonesia’s finance minister on Monday presented a government proposal for overhauling tax regulations that would introduce a carbon tax, a higher VAT rate and a programme to report undisclosed assets.

-Sri Mulyani Indrawati told a meeting with parliament’s finance commission the measures were aimed at boosting government revenues that have dropped in Southeast Asia’s biggest economy due to the coronavirus pandemic.
+Sri Mulyani Indrawati told a meeting with parliament’s finance commission the measures were aimed at boosting government revenue that have dropped in Southeast Asia’s biggest economy due to the coronavirus pandemic.

+However, some analysts warned implementation could be challenging, with the economy still reeling from the pandemic.

 An income tax rate of 35% was floated for people earning at least 5 billion rupiah ($345,662) annually.
 Indonesia now applies 5% to 30% personal income tax.